Daniel Kahneman

 Key Contributions

-• Developed prospect theory with Amos Tversky
+• Developed prospect theory with Amos Tversky, explaining systematic departures from expected-utility rationality

 Videos & Interviews